 by Kathryn Matthews

 Last week's passage from Paul's First Letter to the Thessalonians responded to questions and perhaps anxieties of the early Christians who watched their fellow believers die before the return of Jesus.
 This week's passage continues the reflection on this great event to come, this distinguishing mark of Christian belief, this root of our expectant hope.

-And sure enough, many preachers have actually dared to predict a "when" and "how."
-In fact, L. Susan Bond notes that the "American character...has been particularly susceptible to apocalyptic and millenarian rhetoric, conflating biblical notions of church into national notions of world domination" ("Proper 28" in Preaching God's Transforming Justice, Year A, Dawn Ottoni-Wilhelm, Ronald J. Allen and Dale P. Andrews, editors).
+And sure enough, a number of preachers have actually dared to predict a "when" and "how."
+In fact, L. Susan Bond notes that the "American character...has been particularly susceptible to apocalyptic and millenarian rhetoric, conflating biblical notions of church into national notions of world domination" (Preaching God's Transforming Justice, Year A, Dawn Ottoni-Wilhelm, Ronald J. Allen and Dale P. Andrews, editors).